Altinn/altinn-studio-docs/content/altinn-studio/getting-started/app-dev-course/modul4/_index.en.md

 ## Add a New Page
 1. Add a new page to the form by clicking the "Add New Page" button.
-2. Note that a "Navigation Buttons" component is automatically added to both pages, which is used to navigate back and forth between the pages.
+2. Note that a "Navigation Buttons" component is automatically added to both pages.
+It is used to navigate back and forth between the pages.
 3. Rename the new page by clicking on the page's ID in the configuration column, and enter the name `infopage`.
     - Navigation buttons have automatically appeared on the new page.
 Open the first page, and you will see that navigation buttons have also appeared there.
 Open `infopage` again to continue.
 4. Click on the menu icon (three dots) next to the page name `infopage` and select "Move Up".